simplicaid/chatpdf-medicaid-v2/README.md

 - [Shadcn](https://ui.shadcn.com/): _Build your component library_.
 Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [Cleck](https://cleck.com/): _Authentication for the modern web_.
 Cleck is a modern authentication platform that allows you to add authentication to your app in minutes.
 - [HyperColor](https://hypercolor.dev/): _Color palette generator_.
 Generate beautiful color palettes from any image.
+- [lucide-react](https://lucide.dev/): _Simple icons for your project_.
+Lucide is a free, open-source icon set made for projects that need an icon system.
+- [Neon](https://neon.tech): _The fastest way to build serverless apps_.
+Neon is a framework for building serverless PostGress with TypeScript.
+- [Drizzle](https://orm.drizzle.team/) _The ORM for Supabase_.
+TypeScript ORM that lets us skip SQL and work directly with the Supabase API + has typing support.